202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Prompts for Discussion

-* What choices did you make when writing your job application materials?
-How did you choose to organize your resumes?
-Your letters?
+* Why does organization matter in job application materials?
-* Why does organization matter in application materials?
+* What choices did you make when writing your materials?
+How did you organize your resumes?
+Your cover letters?
 * What strategies for organization might you employ to make your documents more effective?
 Why?
 * How will you need to organize your cover memo for the job application packet?
 What strategies might you employ?
+Why?

 ## Class Discussion 10.
 Reading: Writing Technical Definitions and Descriptions